mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

 The most illuminating contributor to deliverable having OTD was not how many words or how many tasks were in a deliverable, but the **project manager & translator/supplier** who took up the task!

 During some exploratory data analysis, it was also found:
-* a.
-A project manager could be managing deliverables that are turned in on time *and* not on time.
+** A project manager could be managing deliverables that are turned in on time *and* not on time.
 So singling out project managers was not possible.
 b.
 Also, what kept project managers behind possibly were higher number of requests.
 However, to get a better comparison, this number could have been weighted (sum of total requests divided by total distinct project managers).
 c.
 It was found that translators were successful at OTD even though they had more translation tasks and words per deliverable.
 d.
 Another interesting finding was that through crude correlation analysis with pivot tables, found that there were some strong correlations between source (tgl-PH) and target (en-SG) languages leading to non-OTD's.